aquasecurity/trivy-operator/docs/tutorials/private-registries.md

 - The Helm CLI tool
 - kubectl and connected to a running Kubernetes cluster
-- a container images in a private registy, running as a pod inside your cluster
+- a container image in a private registy, running as a pod inside your cluster

 Note that we will be using a local Kubernetes KinD cluster and a private container image stored on a private GitHub repository for the examples.